stoeps13/connections-doc/source/admin/admin/t_admin_blogs_flag_inappropriate.md

 You can also configure the flag inappropriate content feature to specify categories for what type of content to flag, and to specify designated reviewers who will receive email notifications when content is flagged.
 There are two default categories for inappropriate content: **Legal issue** and **Human resources issue**.
 You can edit those categories, add new ones, or remove all categories.
 Configure automatic quarantine if you want flagged content automatically removed from Files, Blogs, Ideation Blogs, or Forums after an item is flagged a specified number of times.
 The file is also configured with placeholders for the email addresses of designated reviewers.
 Change those to actual email addresses for users assigned the moderator role who can review flagged content.

+!!! note
-**Note:** When you enable moderation, users cannot upload thumbnail images in Media Gallery widgets.
+    When you enable moderation, users cannot upload thumbnail images in Media Gallery widgets.

 To change moderation configuration settings, complete the following steps: